nginxinc/nginx-wiki/source/contributing/writing_docs.rst

 Writing Documentation
 =====================

-Adding new documentation
+Adding New Documentation
 ------------------------

-If any new documentation files are added the need to be added to the *toctree* for that section.
-This is usually found in the ``index.rst`` file for the directory you need to add your documentation to.
-For example in the ``community/`` directory the ``index.rst`` file contains a toctree similar to this:
+If you are adding any new documentation files, you need to add them to the *toctree* for their section, which is usually in the ``index.rst`` file in the directory where you are adding files.
+For example, in the ``community/`` directory the ``index.rst`` file contains a toctree similar to this:

 .. code-block: rst